rsperberg/foundation-logo/README.md

 <img src="samples/Foundation_Logo_v0.3_charset.jpg" alt="All Foundation Logo characters displayed, with two versions of nine characters" title="Foundation Logo version 0.3 character set, matching the logo design first used in the prerelease trailers">

+The source .ifm2archive files are in the file format used by iFontMaker, the iPad font-design tool made by Eiji and Tom, Inc., which you can find at <a href="http://2ttf.com/" title="Jump to 2ttf.com">2ttf.com</a>.